ricky-sharma/employee-portal/README.md

 This is the main website project in the solution.
 The project is configured to be hosted in IIS.
 There is a folder "ClientApp" which contains React JS files.
 The project is build using dotnet core and React JS.
 The project uses Bootstrap for front end design.

 #### EmployeeService Project
 This project is the backend WebAPI in C# and dotnet core.
-This API uses Entity framework to coumminate with SQL server database.
+This API uses Entity framework to communicate with SQL server database.
-The WebAPI uses Microsoft Owin Security OAuth to Authorize users to access the Restfull APIs.
+The WebAPI uses Microsoft Owin Security OAuth to Authorize users to access the Restful APIs.

 #### SQLDataEntity Project
 This project is the Entity framework project which fetches data from SQL Server.